 Specifically, RRHA's HOPE VI grant has helped to construct fourteen (14) senior cottages in the Blackwell neighborhood.
-This first phase is complete and occupied; RRHA is actively working on an additional four (4) cottages in a second phase and the agency may use Capital Grant funds to construct a third phase consisting of another four (4) units.
+This first phase is complete and occupied; RRHA has completed an additional four (4) cottages in a second phase.
 Additional information about the Senior Cottages can be found in the tables located in Exhibit B.2-1, attached hereto.